mlab817/faqs/src/african-swine-fever-asf/what-isare-the-programs-being-done-by-the-da-to-recover-from-the-losses-of-the-swine-industry-due-to.md

 ---
  title: What is/are the program/s being done by the DA to recover from the losses of the swine industry due to the ASF?

-tags: ["isare","programs","done","recover","losses","swine","industry","asf"]

  ---

-### African Swine Fever (ASF)
+## African Swine Fever (ASF)

-## What is/are the program/s being done by the DA to recover from the losses of the swine industry due to the ASF?
+# What is/are the program/s being done by the DA to recover from the losses of the swine industry due to the ASF?

  - The Department of Agriculture through the National Livestock Program and the Bureau of Animal Industry launched the twin program: